pennomi/comics/README.md

 # License

 This minimal webcomics platform is available under the terms of the permissive MIT license.
-While not required, if you do something interesing with the code, please drop us a line; we'd love to know what you're up to!
+While not required, if you do something interesting with the code, please drop us a line; we'd love to know what you're up to!

 # Project Setup